leungkean/Group-Project/README.md

 1) Install Pytorch, Torchvision, transformers, tensorboard (pip3 install pytorch torchvision transformers tensorboard)

-2) Download SciQ dataset: https://allenai.org/data/sciq and unzip it in the directory in which you unzipped this in a file titled Sciq
+2) Download the SciQ dataset: https://allenai.org/data/sciq and unzip it in the directory in which you unzipped this in a file titled Sciq

 3) Run python pre_processing_sciq.py

-4) Now run src.py and the model will randomlly select items from the test data and predict an output using greedy search
+4) Now run src.py and the model will randomly select items from the test data and predict an output using greedy search

 ## Sources
 - https://www.kaggle.com/stanfordu/stanford-question-answering-dataset